-Each Programme Unit usually includes three to six papers, with a discussion time of 5-10 minutes after each paper, and about 15 minutes at the end of each session.
+Each Programme Unit usually includes four papers with a discussion time of 5-10 minutes after each paper and/or about 15 minutes at the end of each session.
 More time can be set aside for discussion if necessary.

 How to Submit a Paper

 Papers are invited on any aspect relating to the conference topics (see the Call for Papers page).
-Applicants must submit their paper proposals via e-mail to the coordinators of a single Programme Unit by April 28, 2019.
+Applicants must submit their paper proposals via e-mail to the coordinators of a single Programme Unit, by the date indicated on the Call for Papers.
 Each participant may submit up to a maximum of two paper proposals, therefore applying for two different Units.
 It is not allowed to submit a single paper proposal to two different Programme Units.

 The paper proposals should be sent as attached files (only in *.doc or *.docx format) and should not exceed the limit of 250 words in English (please use Unicode fonts for ancient languages).
 Proposals must include a title and a clear indication of the selected Programme Unit.
 Applicants are also requested to specify their current academic position (Ph.D. student, Ph.D., Research Fellow, Junior or Senior Lecturer, Professor, etc.).

-Paper proposals will be peer-reviewed by the Programme Unit chairs, and applicants will receive information concerning acceptance or non-acceptance by May 12, 2019.
+Paper proposals will be peer-reviewed by the Programme Unit chairs, and applicants will receive information concerning acceptance or non-acceptance within fifteen days after the Call for Papers deadline.
 The only criterion for acceptance or refusal is the relevance of paper proposals to the theme of the unit.
-Acceptance and refusal of a paper are final and unappealable.
+Acceptance and refusal of a paper are final and unappellable.

 Once accepted, the presenters will be invited to complete the registration procedure, by paying the conference fees (see below).